bitstadium/HockeySDK-Android/README.md

 ```

 If you chose this validation mode, the user will no longer be able to use the app if they have been removed from the app.

-This mode also affects in-app updates.
+`LOGIN_MODE_VALIDATE` also affects in-app updates.
 If you have chosen this authentication mode, you can restrict versions to individual testers.

+It also requires to user to have an internet connection to avoid users who want to circumvent your restriction by going into airplane mode.

 <a id="strings-advanced"></a>
 ### 4.6 Strings & localization
-HockeySDK for Android comes with English, French, and German localizations of all user interface strings.
+HockeySDK for Android comes with English, French, German and Spanish localizations of all user interface strings.
 If you want to add further localizations or override certain strings to suit your app's user interface, you can simply override them and [resource merging](http://tools.android.com/tech-docs/new-build-system/resource-merging) takes care of the rest.

 Our base strings resource file is located in [`hockeysdk/src/main/res/values/strings.xml`](https://github.com/bitstadium/HockeySDK-Android/blob/master/hockeysdk/src/main/res/values/strings.xml).
 If your app overrides any of these strings in its `strings.xml` file, the overridden strings will be used in your app.